(Trimethylsilyl)methyllithium: Preparation

-Trimethylsilylmethyl magnesium chloride is often functionally equivalent to trimethylsilylmethyllithium.
-It is prepared by the Grignard reaction of trimethylsilylmethyl chloride.
+(Trimethylsilyl)methylmagnesium chloride is often functionally equivalent to (trimethylsilyl)methyllithium.
+It is prepared by the Grignard reaction of (trimethylsilyl)methyl chloride.

 Use in methylenations

 In one example of the Peterson olefination, (trimethylsilyl)methyllithium reacts with aldehydes and ketones to give the terminal alkene (R1 = Me, R2 & R3 = H):

 Metal derivatives

-Trimethylsilylmethyllithium is widely used in organotransition metal chemistry to affix trimethylsilylmethyl ligands.
+(Trimethylsilyl)methyllithium is widely used in organotransition metal chemistry to affix (trimethylsilyl)methyl ligands.
 Such complexes are usually produced by salt metathesis involving metal chlorides.
-These compounds are often highly soluble in nonpolar organic solvents.
-These complexes enjoy stability because trimethylsilylmethyl ligands are bulky and they resist beta-hydride elimination.
-In these regards, trimethylsilylmethyl is akin to neopentyl.
+These compounds are often highly soluble in nonpolar organic solvents, enjoying stability due to their steric bulk and resistance to beta-hydride elimination.
+In these regards, (trimethylsilyl)methyl is akin to neopentyl.

-Bis(trimethylsilylmethyl)magnesium is used as an alternative to (trimethylsilyl)methyllithium.
+Bis(trimethylsilyl)methylmagnesium is used as an alternative to (trimethylsilyl)methyllithium.